Opened 7 years ago

 In fact, looking at the attachments of this ticket it is clear that OM pictures do not have opaque (white) background, while Dymola's have one.

-comment:14 Changed 7 years ago by casella
+comment:14 by Francesco Casella, 7 years ago

 While in principle one may want to superimpose a Modelica diagram on a background with a colour different from white, I don't think this is a really a strong requirement - in fact, all Modelica diagrams I ever saw put on paper had a white background.